dartraiden/NVIDIA-patcher/docs/README.md

 ![Screenshot of "Default High-performance GPU" option](/docs/Windows%20Default%20High-performance%20GPU.png)

 ## SLI hack
 It is possible to pair together different GPUs of similar generation/architecture to work together in SLI (Note: Mixing different VRAM sizes may cause some instability or stop SLI from functioning properly).
-It can also enable SLI on some non SLI/Crossfire compatible motherboards, making it a replacement for the now discontinued HyperSLI program (Note: The SLI support on non multi-GPU motherboards is not guaranteed).
+It can also enable SLI on some non-SLI/Crossfire compatible motherboards, making it a replacement for the discontinued HyperSLI program (Note: The SLI support on non-multi-GPU motherboards is not guaranteed).

 Mandatory requirements:
 * Driver version 446.14 (exactly this version).